Edresson/ba-dls-deepspeech/README.md

 Follow the instructions on https://github.com/sherjilozair/ctc for installation.

 **Others**
 You may require some additional packages.
-Install Python requirements through `pip` as:
-<code>pip install soundfile</code>
 On Ubuntu, `avconv` (used here for audio format conversions) requires `libav-tools`.
 <code>sudo apt-get install libav-tools</code>
 ## Data